Kimbolton Fireworks 2021

 Note: This is a brochure intended for retailers so the scans and video do not contain final selling prices to consumers.
 However in my video below, I do read both RRPs (recommended retail prices) and SSPs (suggested selling prices) from their price list so you can get an idea of what each product will cost.
 If you are a retailer and need trade prices or terms however, you will need to contact Kimbolton directly for these.

 Price rises and availability woes

-If you’re a reader of my Fireworks Forum you will have seen discussions for many months about potential big price rises in 2021.
+At the time of writing there has been a lot of discussion in the trade about potential big price rises in 2021.
 This has been driven by many factors, the main one being shipping costs trebling in some cases.

 However another worry is availability.
 It seems that even getting hold of a container and a spare shipping slot has been proving difficult.
 Many importers are already withdrawing price lists and replacing them with new ones showing increased prices.
 And some are warning of shortages in their ranges.